-More than 10,000 MCPS students are expected to receive their diplomas during commencement ceremonies that began May 29 and continue through June 8.
-The ceremonies will include a wide array of commencement speakers, including authors, actors, an Olympic gold medalist, educators and others representing a variety of professions and interests.
+More than 11,000 MCPS students are expected to receive their diplomas during commencement ceremonies that began May 24 and continue through June 13.
+The ceremonies will include a wide array of commencement speakers, including TV and radio reporters, politicians, educators and others representing a variety of professions and interests.

 MCPS is also inviting parents and students to share photos of graduation via email and on Twitter.

-The first graduation ceremonies were May 29 for Bethesda-Chevy Chase and Paint Branch high schools.
-They continue today, May 30, for Quince Orchard and Thomas S. Wootton high schools.
-On Thursday, May 31, Rockville and Sherwood high schools and Stephen Knolls School will graduate.
+The first graduation ceremonies were May 24 for Wheaton, Paint Branch and Gaithersburg high schools.
+They continue today, May 29, for Thomas S. Wootton and Sherwood high schools.

 Other speakers include: